-The Developer will not be required to submit any aesthetic concepts.
-The Project's aesthetic concepts are presented in Attachment 15-1A.
+- a) The Developer shall prepare and submit two aesthetic concepts that provide a design intent of a modern, fast paced, and motion concept to TxDOT.
 These concepts shall be used by the Developer to create the overall look of the Project.
-It shall be understood that these concepts may need to be adapted to site specific conditions.
-Additionally, there may be specific elements that have not been addressed herein.
-Developer produced and provided elements shall be incorporated into the Aesthetics and Landscaping Plan.
+It shall be understood that these concepts may need to be adapted to site specific conditions. - b) The Developer shall meet and review the proposed aesthetic concepts with TxDOT.